|Investor Junkie Rating||8.5/10||9.5/10|

 Mint is the clear winner in the budgeting category.
 It has a full-featured budgeting functionality that you can access from your mobile or desktop.

-As I’m sure you can guess, Mint.com uses Intuit’s internal synchronization process.
-When Mint was originally created, it used Yodlee to aggregate financial data.
-Intuit switched over to their own internal systems that are also used with Quicken — assumedly to save costs.
-This caused all sorts of issues reported by users on Inuit’s forums, and our personal testing confirms these problems.
+As I’m sure you can guess, Mint.com uses Intuit’s synchronization service.
+When Mint was created, it used the external service Yodlee to aggregate financial data.
+Intuit switched over to their own internal systems when they purchased Mint — assumedly to save costs.

-Personal Capital, however, uses Yodlee to sync up financial services and has had much fewer reports of synchronization issues.
+Personal Capital, however, uses Yodlee to sync up financial services and has much fewer reported synchronization issues.

-Mint uses their own in-house system to sync with financial institutions, which means that Mint has been very unreliable to the point where synchronization stops working.
-Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service, from our testing.
+Mint uses their in-house system to sync with financial institutions, which means that Mint has been very unreliable to the point where synchronization stops working.
+Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service.

 While I don’t have specific numbers, both can sync up with a similar amount of financial services.

-Synchronization is not as reliable with Mint compared to Personal Capital.
-In addition, if you do have issues, Personal Capital is more attentive to fix the issue than Mint.
+Synchronization, from our testing, is not as reliable with Mint when compared to Personal Capital.
+Also, if you do have issues, Personal Capital appears to be more attentive to fix the issue than Mint.

 This has been a sticking point with many Mint users — there’s no customer service.
 But every time I’ve contacted Personal Capital, I’ve gotten a quick response (less than 24 hours) to my questions.
 It’s been reported by many users of Mint that if you run into any problems (e.g., synchronization) support is pretty much useless.
 Personal Capital users have not reported any issues reaching customer service or resolving issues.